Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 Art

-Art has always been appreciated in these mountain areas, and even today there are many artists who find their inspiration by settling in the beautiful and peaceful surroundings.
+Art has always been appreciated in these mountainous areas, and to this day, many artists find their inspiration by settling in the beautiful and tranquil surroundings.

-Sala de Exposiciones Moclinejo is a small but very good gallery found in the village.
-They have exhibitions in everything from photography to the creations of local artists.
+Sala de Exposiciones Moclinejo is a small but very good gallery located in the village.
+They have exhibitions of everything from photography to local artists' works.
 Just a year ago they had a fantastic art exhibition with originals from Picasso, Chagall, Salvador Dali and Miro!

 For those who like art and culture.
-The area's provincial capital, Malaga, is now one of Europe's leading cities in culture, and Seville is the world's most exciting destination to visit in 2018, according to Lonely Planet.
+The area's provincial capital, Malaga is now one of Europe's leading cities in culture, and Seville is the world's most exciting destination to visit in 2018 according to Lonely Planet.
 The city is a 2-hour drive away.
-Most historic destinations are 1-2 hours away by bus, such as Granada , Ronda, Córdoba , etc.
+Most historical destinations are found 1-2 hours away by bus, such as Granada, Ronda, Cordoba, etc.

 It is also under 2 hours drive to Sierra Nevada which has over 20 lifts (ski season between April and November).
-There are few places in the world where you have such a short distance between skiing and swimming on the same day (Malaga has one of the best climates in Europe with nearly 3000 hours of sunshine a year).
+There are few places in the world where you have such a short distance between skiing and swimming in the same day (Malaga has one of the best climates in Europe with almost 3000 hours of sunshine a year).

-The new high-speed train also takes you to Madrid , from Malaga, in 2 hours and 20 minutes!
+The new express train will also take you to Madrid, from Malaga, in 2 hours and 20 minutes!

 Golf